Joy Gottshall

 What do you enjoy most about practicing medicine?

-What I enjoy most about practicing medicine is the opportunity to work with the unique and diverse children I serve.
+What I enjoy most about practicing in school psychology is the opportunity to work with the unique and diverse children I serve.
 Each child brings their own personality, challenges, and strengths, and being able to support their growth and well-being is both rewarding and inspiring.